Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 #### Build and run

 Build and run your project.
 You have the same output, but this time, your application is authenticated with Microsoft Entra ID with the certificate instead of the application secret.

+## Getting HTTP 401 Unauthorized in the `daemon-console`

+This might be caused by an incorrectly set key in the manifest of the `TodoList-webapi-daemon-v2` [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) in your Microsoft Entra tenant.

+Set `accessTokenAcceptedVersion` to `2`, see [Register the service app (TodoList-webapi-daemon-v2)](#register-the-service-app-todolist-webapi-daemon-v2) and the [Microsoft Docs for `accessTokenAcceptedVersion`](https://learn.microsoft.com/en-us/entra/identity-platform/reference-app-manifest#accesstokenacceptedversion-attribute).

 ## Next Steps